 One other point, some dust extractors top out at around 150 CFM.
-That’s great for most portable dust extractors, but when moving up to the 7- or 9-inch class, you need to look for more powerful machines.
+That’s great for most portable dust extractors.
+When moving up to the 7- or 9-inch class, you need to use more powerful vacuums.

 The respiration requirements are the same as with demolition.
 If you’re working indoors or for more than 4 continuous hours, you’ll need to wear a respirator.

 Table 1 compliance for concrete cutting solutions is very similar to the surface grinding category.
-There are fewer grinders to choose from, but still plenty there, and we see the introduction of the 6-inch grinder class.
+You have fewer grinders to choose from.
+That may have contributed to the introduction of the 6-inch grinder class.

 The attachments change from horizontal to vertical shrouds to accommodate dry concrete cutting.
-We see that many 6-inch grinders will use a 5-inch shroud much like a compliant 9-inch grinder may drop to 7-inches on surface grinding.
+We see that many 6-inch grinders will use a 5-inch shroud.
+This mimics how compliant 9-inch grinders may drop to 7-inch cups for surface grinding.

 Dust extraction options remain unchanged, including the requirement for additional dust extractor CFM on the 7″ and 9″ grinders.
 Again, respirators are only required for indoors and 4+ hours of continuous use.